uwcvis/cvis2025/_pages/awards.md

 ---

 # CVIS 2025 Paper Awards

-Below are the CVIS 2025 paper awards.
+There is a cash prize of $100 for each Best Paper Award.

 Winners will be announced and updated here.

 ## Awards